kontent-ai/delivery-sdk-ruby/README.md

 ### Making secure requests

-If you've [secured access](https://developer.kenticocloud.com/docs/securing-public-access "Securing public access") to your project, you need to provide the DeliveryClient with the primary or secondary key:
+If you've [secured access](https://docs.kontent.ai/tutorials/develop-apps/get-content/securing-public-access "See how to enable secured access for your Kontent project") to your project, you need to provide the `DeliveryClient` with either the primary or secondary key:

 ```ruby
 Kentico::Kontent::Delivery::DeliveryClient.new project_id: '<your-project-id>',
                                            secure_key: '<your-secure-key>'
 ```

-You can then request the secure published content in your project.
-Be sure to not expose the key if the file(s) it appears in are publicly-available.
+You can then securely request published content in your project.
+Be sure to not expose the key if the file(s) it appears in are publicly available.

 ### Retry policy